 As stated earlier, traders are free to import goods to India unless they are specifically restricted or prohibited under the ITC (HS) classification.
 The main compliance requirements/ steps for import of goods are as follows:

-Once an expert order has been received and it is examined in terms of the items, specifications, conditions of payment, conditions of delivery, etc. then the exporter may enter into a formal contract with the buyer placed overseas.
-Once it is fully confirmed, the following are the main steps that have to
+Once an export order has been received and it is examined in terms of the items, specifications, conditions of payment, conditions of delivery, etc. then the exporter may enter into a formal contract with the buyer placed overseas.
+Once it is fully confirmed, the following are the main steps that have to be carried out:-

 A new platform will be launched soon for IEC related services for traders.
 While the process of filing the application for IEC is electronic, this platform will subsume all further services issuance of IEC, modification, amendment process, etc. Advance authorization, Export Promotion Capital Goods, and other schemes related to the FTP can now be availed through this platform.

 The Bombay High Court also recently held in the case of Siddharth Mandavia v.
 Union of India, that the indirect tax department cannot suspend or cancel the IEC of any person.
 Only the DGFT is empowered to cancel or revoke an IEC.
 The Court had ordered that the IEC be unblocked along with the attached bank accounts.